Mikiexe/proyecto2-carta-restaurante/README.md

 ### About the project

-In this second project, we were asked to create a simple webpage for a small/medium scale restaurant, that has a dedicated page for it's "menu".
+In this second project, we were asked to create a simple webpage for a small/medium scale restaurant, that wants a dedicated page for it's "menu".

 ### Technologies I've based on